 This van is so loud it can turn a beautiful

-stone house into a pile of unsightly rubble
+a pile of unsightly rubble

 This van is it.
 It's the end.
 After featuring this we may as well not featured another Pro ICE install ever again.
 This is the ultimate in ICE and I doubt anyone will have the time or cash to do it all again.
 I read the spec sheet and it all became clear...